I know all about Sheena Bora's murder, want to reveal everything, says driver

-Indrani Mukerjea’s driver Shyam Rai has asked for a pardon for his role in Sheena Bora’s murder in exchange for turning approver against the other accused
+Indrani Mukerjea’s driver Shyam Rai has asked for a pardon for his role in Sheena Bora’s murder in exchange for turning approver against the other accused in the case

 Shyam Rai, the driver who allegedly helped Indrani Mukerjea murder her daughter Sheena Bora, has now asked for a pardon in exchange for turning approver against the other accused.